pheus/netbox-aci-plugin/docs/features/tenants.md

     - Default: `false`
 - **Type**: specifies the ACI uSeg category of the network attribute (read-only).
 - **Comments**: a text field for additional notes.
 - **Tags**: a list of NetBox tags.

+## Endpoint Security Group

+An *Endpoint Security Group* (ESG) is a named set of endpoints (network-connected devices) that applies security policies based on specified attributes.
+The ESG must be contained in an Application Profile and be linked to a VRF.

+The *ACIEndpointSecurityGroup* model has the following fields:

+*Required fields*:

+- **Name**: represents the Endpoint Security Group name in the ACI.
+- **ACI Application Profile**: containing the Endpoint Security Group.
+- **ACI VRF**: a reference to the associated VRF.

+*Optional fields*:

+- **Name alias**: a name alias in the ACI for the Endpoint Security Group.
+- **Description**: a description of the Endpoint Group.
+- **NetBox Tenant**: a reference to the NetBox tenant model.
+- **Admin shutdown**: a boolean field indicating whether the ESG is in shutdown mode, removing all policy configuration from all switches.
+    - Default: `false`
+- **Intra-ESG isolation enabled**: a boolean field indicating whether the communication between endpoints in the ESG is prevented.
+    - Default: `false`
+- **Preferred group member enabled**: a boolean field indicating whether the ESG is in the preferred group, allowing communication without contracts.
+    - Default: `false`
+- **Comments**: a text field for additional notes.
+- **Tags**: a list of NetBox tags.